 The school year is in full swing.
-Before the fun of Thanksgiving and Winter Break, it’s time to take the new SAT this Saturday, October 1, 2016.
+Before the fun of Winter Break, it’s time to take the new SAT this Saturday, December 3rd, 2016.

 Have you prepared for the New SAT?

 You’ve hopefully already been doing some SAT prep… but more prep materials can’t hurt.
 Magoosh has you covered!

 - First, drop by the Magoosh SAT Youtube Channel for lots of video lessons, tips and tricks to help you get a top score this Saturday.
 And be sure to check out all of our tips and tricks for the new format of the SAT, right here on the blog.

 - Second, know what you’ll need on test day, so there’s no chance you’ll forget anything.
 We offer an SAT Test Day Checklist that tells you what to put your backpack this Friday night, so you’ll be ready to go on Saturday morning.